molefrog/wouter/README.md

 };
 ```

-Make sure you replace the static history with the real one when you hydrate your app on a client.
+Make sure you replace the static hook with the real one when you hydrate your app on a client.

 ## Acknowledgements